DaVita (DVA)

 6. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
+A company’s long-term sales performance can indicate its overall quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, DaVita grew its sales at a tepid 2.9% compounded annual growth rate.
-This fell short of our benchmarks and is a rough starting point for our analysis.
+Regrettably, DaVita’s sales grew at a tepid 3.4% compounded annual growth rate over the last five years.
+This fell short of our benchmark for the healthcare sector and is a poor baseline for our analysis.

-We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
-DaVita’s annualized revenue growth of 5.7% over the last two years is above its five-year trend, but we were still disappointed by the results.
+Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
+DaVita’s annualized revenue growth of 6% over the last two years is above its five-year trend, but we were still disappointed by the results.

-Looking ahead, sell-side analysts expect revenue to grow 3.1% over the next 12 months, a slight deceleration versus the last two years.
-This projection is underwhelming and indicates its products and services will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to grow 1.9% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and suggests its products and services will see some demand headwinds.

 7. Operating Margin

-In Q3, DaVita generated an operating margin profit margin of 14.8%, down 1.6 percentage points year on year.
+This quarter, DaVita generated an operating margin profit margin of 15.5%, down 1.7 percentage points year on year.
 This reduction is quite minuscule and indicates the company’s overall cost structure has been relatively stable.

 8. Earnings Per Share

-DaVita’s EPS grew at a decent 5.4% compounded annual growth rate over the last five years, higher than its 2.9% annualized revenue growth.
-However, this alone doesn’t tell us much about its business quality because its operating margin didn’t improve.
+DaVita’s EPS grew at a solid 8.4% compounded annual growth rate over the last five years, higher than its 3.4% annualized revenue growth.
+This tells us the company became more profitable on a per-share basis as it expanded.

 9. Cash Is King

-DaVita’s free cash flow clocked in at $604 million in Q3, equivalent to a 17.7% margin.
-The company’s cash profitability regressed as it was 2.9 percentage points lower than in the same quarter last year, but it’s still above its five-year average.
-We wouldn’t read too much into this quarter’s decline because investment needs can be seasonal, leading to short-term swings.
-Long-term trends are more important.
+DaVita’s free cash flow clocked in at $309 million in Q4, equivalent to a 8.5% margin.
+The company’s cash profitability regressed as it was 2.9 percentage points lower than in the same quarter last year, suggesting its historical struggles have dragged on.

 10. Return on Invested Capital (ROIC)